Whiplash (decorative art): Origins

 Twisting and curving line forms have a long history in art and design.
 Whiplash curves have similarities with the arabesque design, used particularly in Islamic art, such as the ceramic tiles of the mosque of Samarkand in Central Asia.
 Curvilinear design is a noticeable element of Gothic architecture, in, for example, church window tracery.
 Swirling lines featured prominently in the lavish decoration of the rocaille or rococo style in the early 18th century.
 Whiplash curves were a more naturalistic, less constrained expression of such recurrent trends.
 Where the whiplash line was less formalised than its forbears was in its asymmetry and anchoring.

 They appear in the Japanese prints of Katsushika Hokusai, which became popular in France just as the Art Nouveau movement was beginning; these particularly inspired the paintings of flowers by Vincent van Gogh, such as The Irises (1890).
 The use of sinuous curves on the title page of the 1883 publication Wren's City Churches by architect and designer Arthur Heygate Mackmurdo, led Nikolaus Pevsner to identify it as "the first work of Art Nouveau which can be traced".
 Mackmurdo repeated the curving-line motifs in a chair of innovative design made at about this time.
 The serpentine lines of the chair's fretwork back is recognised as a precursor of Art Nouveau.

+According to Debora L. Silverman, the origins of the whiplash line can be traced back to the esthetic motifs of Belgian colonialism : the rubber vine on the one hand, and the lash of literal whips (chicottes) on the other.